NFL cancels Sunday Night Football this week

 Next Sunday's game had two disadvantages: The games all had a likelihood of being dull by the time Sunday night rolled around.
 And this coming Sunday is New Year's Eve, a day when historically few Americans watch television.

 The last time the NFL held a Sunday night football game on New Year's Eve was in 2006, when the Chicago Bears hosted the Green Bay Packers.
-It was quarterback Brett Favre's last game with the Packers (and widely expected to be his last game ever).
+It was expected to be quarterback Brett Favre's last game with the Packers (and widely expected to be his last game ever).
 Still, only 13.4 million people watched that game, about a quarter fewer than the average Sunday Night Football game that season.

 Since the last Sunday night football game also happens to be the final game of the season, the NFL tries to schedule a game that will definitely have playoff implications for one or both of the teams playing.
 (A team that already made the playoffs might sit their starters, leading to an exceptionally boring game.)